For this Puglia Walking Trip departures are available almost all year.

 Alberobello is easily reachable by car, train and by air.

 BY AIR.
 The closest airports are Bari and Brindisi, both connected with the most important Italian and foreign cities.
-From both airports, you should get to Bari train station by shuttle bus service or train, and catch the Ferrovie Sud-est train to Alberobello.
+From both airports, you should get to Bari train station by shuttle bus service or train, and from here continue with the Trenitalia to Alberobello.

 BY CAR.
 The main highways are the A14 Bologna-Taranto and the A16 Napoli-Canosa.
 We recommend you to exit the motorway in Bari Nord and continue along the SS16 to Monopoli and continue on the SP113 towards Alberobello. maps.google.com can help you with the directions.